Phlorum - Page Content

 Refugia/hibernacula

-These are relevant for almost all types of development and can include piles of logs, rocks, bricks and leaves for providing refuge and hibernation sites for reptiles and amphibians.
+These are relevant for almost all types of development and can include piles of logs, rocks, bricks and leaves that provide refuge and hibernation sites for reptiles and amphibians.

 Invertebrate banks

-Even small changes in soil level, and sparely vegetated earth, create a new habitat for a range of invertebrates including solitary bees.
+Even small changes in soil level and sparsely vegetated earth create new habitats for a range of invertebrates, including solitary bees.

-These comprise different materials for insects to bury into or hide under, can also be incorporated into many landscaping areas with relative ease.
+These comprise different materials for insects to bury into or hide under and can also be incorporated into many landscaping areas with relative ease.

 Artificial Badger setts